Banana Pudding is the perfect, creamy no-bake treat with vanilla pudding, vanilla wafers, and banana slices all layered together.

 - Heavy cream: Add the heavy cream to your stand mixer and whip it together until stiff peaks form.
 Fold it into the pudding mixture.
 This will make the Banana Pudding extra fluffy and creamy.

 - Assemble: Arrange a layer of cookies in the bottom of your serving dish to form a base crust.
 Pour the a pudding layer into your serving dish.
-You can use a regular baking dish, casserole dish, or trifle dish.
-A trifle bowl is great for a pretty representation if you’re serving it at a party.
-It makes it so you can see all the layers.
+You can use a regular baking dish, trifle dish, or casserole dish.
 Slice ripe bananas into ½ inch slices.
 Put a layer of banana over the pudding, then add Nilla wafers again.
 Continue adding layers of pudding, banana slices, and wafers until the banana pudding mix is all added in your dish.
 For extra banana flavor you can add more banana slices to the top.
 You can also top it with optional garnishes like Whipped Cream.

 Instead of vanilla wafer cookies, you can use different kinds of crisp, buttery cookies for the layer of cookies.
-Try Shortbread Cookies, Vanilla Oreos, or Butter Cookies.
 You can also sprinkle wafer crumbs over the top of the pudding instead of just layering whole cookies.

 Instead of this traditional Banana Pudding, you can add some tang with cream cheese.
 Combine ¾ cups softened, whipped cream cheese with the pudding mixture in place of the heavy cream.
 The pudding cream cheese mixture makes a delicious, thick cheesecake pudding.